theticketfairy/tf-checkout-react-native/README.md

 `deleteAllData` asynchronously deletes all the data stored in the local storage.
 Use this with caution, only in an edge case.

 # Changelog
+## Version 1.0.32
+- Add `referredId` property to Tickets component and getTickets method.
 ## Version 1.0.31
 - Add missing styles to LoginForm.
 ## Version 1.0.30